GQZhangMath/GQZhangMath.github.io/index.md

 ### Research Interests

-Mathematical Physics and Integrable Systems
+* Mathematical Physics and Integrable Systems
+* Nonlinear Wave Theory and Its Application
+* Riemann-Hilbert Problem and Asymptotic Theory

 ### Education

-2014.09-2019.07:  Ph.
-D., Academy of Mathematics and Systems Science, Chinese Academy of Sciences
+2014.09-2019.07:  Ph.D. in Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences

 ### Employment